cconstab/cconstab.github.io/catweb/CATWEB Issues.md

 ## CATWEB Support page

 ## [Issues](https://github.com/cconstab/catweb/issues)
-If you hit any issues with the application then please just raise an [issue](https://github.com/cconstab/catweb/issues) with as much detail as possible.
+If you hit any issues with the application then please just raise an [issue ticket](https://github.com/cconstab/catweb/issues) with as much detail as possible.

 ## [CATWEB](https://github.com/cconstab/catweb#readme)
 CATWEB is an open source project, we welcome PR's and issuesbeing raised to improve the application!